alsosprachben/mnvkd/README.md

 Hardware traps that generate signals, like segmentation faults and instruction faults, when generated during the execution of a micro-thread, get delivered to the error handler of the micro-thread for a clean recovery.

 The socket buffers and coroutine-local memory are allocated from the micro-heap, not the stack, since the micro-threads are stack-less.
 The stack can still be used, because this is pure C, and all of C is available.
 But using the platform interfaces means that buffers are managed, or straight-forward.

+There are no pointer references from process memory to kernel memory.
+Process memory sizes are determined by the fixed pool from which they are allocated.
+Kernel memory sizes can scale as needed, and even be moved, since the process has no knowledge of kernel memory.
+Processes are completely encapsulated.
+The process merely drives its threads until blocked, then lets the kernel flush information from process-local memory to the kernel-local process state, and use that to poll for events which unblock the process.

 ### M:N Processing